yung00se/melanoma_model/docs/melanoma_model_tracker.md

 **Label Mode**: The team set `label_mode` to "binary" since the project focuses on specifically malignant or benign classification.

+## Model Versioning System
+Version numbers are assigned linearly and simply (e.g., 1, 2, 3, ...).
+This is because the project is small and led by a small team so we don't expect any major additions and continuous version changes yet.

+They are incremented based on major changes in important parameters or when we are at the end of a sprint that focused on model changes.

+Model progress is logged onto a .csv file on our GitHub `model` folder named `progress_log.csv`.

 ## Logging Metrics
 The final design choice was to create a function that takes extracts information from the `history` and `conf_matrix` to track the following: